cortexlabs/cortex/docs/apis/request-handlers.md

 def post_inference(prediction, metadata):
-    # Modify the model prediction to include the index and the label of the predicted class
+    # Update the model prediction to include the index and the label of the predicted class
     probabilites = prediction[0][0]
     predicted_class_id = int(np.argmax(probabilites))
     return {